 Find that anxious energy and release it.
 Exercise.
 Use it to power through your stresses.
 Make the most of it.
 It is energy, after all.

-Lie down beneath the blue sky and just gaze up at the clouds.
+Try lying down beneath the blue sky and gazing up at the clouds.

 Nature is our best friend.
 That’s why we really do need to protect it.